Sample Complexity of Asynchronous Q-Learning: Sharper Analysis and Variance Reduction: Asynchronous Q-learning on a single Markovian trajectory

-Theorem~\ref{thm:main-asyn-Q-learning} delivers a finite-sample/finite-time analysis of asynchronous Q-learning, given that a fixed learning rate is adopted and chosen appropriately.
+\end{theorem} \begin{remark} The careful reader might immediately remark that the learning rate $\eta$ studied in Theorem~\ref{thm:main-asyn-Q-learning} relies on prior knowledge of $\varepsilon$, $\delta$ and $T$.
+This is more stringent than the learning rates in \cite{qu2020finite}, which do not require pre-determining these parameters.
+To address this issue, we will explore a more adaptive learning rate schedule shortly in Section~\ref{section:adaptive-learning-rates}, which achieves the same sample complexity without the need of knowing these parameters {\em a priori}. \end{remark} Theorem~\ref{thm:main-asyn-Q-learning} delivers a finite-sample/finite-time analysis of asynchronous Q-learning, given that a fixed learning rate is adopted and chosen appropriately.
 The $\ell_{\infty}$-based sample complexity required for Algorithm~\ref{alg:async-q} to attain $\varepsilon$ accuracy is at most

 A few implications are in order.

 \paragraph{Dependency on the minimum state-action occupancy probability $\mumin$.} Our sample complexity bound \eqref{eq:sample-size-Q-asynchronous} scales linearly in $1/\mumin$, which is in general unimprovable.
 Consider, for instance, the ideal scenario where state-action occupancy is nearly uniform across all state-action pairs, in which case $1/\mumin$ is on the order of $|\cS||\cA|$.
 In such a ``near-uniform'' case, the sample complexity scales linearly with $|\cS||\cA|$, and this dependency matches the known minimax lower bound \cite{azar2013minimax} derived for the setting with independent samples.
 In comparison, \citet[Theorem 7]{qu2020finite} depends at least quadratically on $1/\mumin$, which is at least $|\cS||\cA|$ times larger than our result \eqref{eq:sample-size-Q-asynchronous}.